Adding Software to PCLinuxOS

 The official policy regarding software installation and updating is simple: All software is to be installed and updated using only the Synaptic Package Manager.
 If there is a package you want to see that is not in the repository, simply request that package in the PCLinuxOS Forums.

 While you can add third party software such as required proprietary drivers to get some devices working, Texstar and others do not recommend you do so.
-This is because of potential and possible conflicts with the software provided in the official repository.
+This is because of potential and possible conflicts with the software provided in the official repository, as well as some security risks involved with installing third party software, especially from sources that may or may not be trustworthy.

-For software packages such as Eclipse, which come in a tarball and are Java applications, I recommend installing these in an empty directory within your home directory.
+For software packages such as Eclipse (if you want the latest version), which come in a tarball and are Java applications, I recommend installing these in an empty directory within your home directory.
 For example: ~/eclipse.

 Traditionally, the /usr/local and /opt directories are ideal for third party software installation.
 This is true for PCLinuxOS with a few exceptions (notably the Acrobat Reader, OpenOffice.org, and LibreOffice, which always uses the /opt directory for installation, especially when they are installed from RPM packages).